-I knew, of course, that caffeine didn’t have much effect on me.
-In fact, I hadn’t felt energized from caffeine in years.
+I knew, of course, that any form caffeine didn’t have much effect on me anymore.
+In fact, I hadn’t felt energized from the caffeine in years.
 I drank it simply to feel normal levels of energy and avoid feeling like garbage.

-It is this subtle progression that makes it so hard to recognize our dependence on caffeine and also so difficult to quit.
+It is this subtle progression to caffeine-tolerance that makes it so hard to recognize our dependence on caffeine and also makes it difficult to quit.
 Coffee, and caffeine in general, are so insanely common and popular because they have some nice benefits with minimal side effects.
 For most people, having moderate amounts of caffeine every once in a while (or even every day) isn’t going to be that big of a deal.

 Once you successfully give up coffee and your caffeine tolerance has returned to normal levels you can start using caffeine again in a controlled and moderated manner to get all the benefits that it has to offer.
 Or stay stimulant-free, whatever floats your boat!
 So if you’re a long term caffeine abuser here are just a portion of the health benefits of giving up coffee and caffeine:

 Coffee is addicting, but you already knew that.
 People think it’s funny to talk about how useless they are without their coffee but can we just take a minute and think about that?
 You literally cannot function as yourself without first getting your fix of a stimulating, neurochemical releasing, drug?
 In any other context it sounds crazy and you would be admitted to rehab.
 For some reason, however, it is socially acceptable for you to function in your dependant state.

 Needing to rely on something to function at my best isn’t very liberating.
 Add into that the fact that most people actually function better when they fully detox from caffeine and it becomes clear that being held hostage isn’t a good idea.